sini1919/sini1919.github.io/pages/RecentResearch.md

 ---
 layout: page
 title: Recent Research
-tagline:
+tagline: Preparing
 sitetime: No
-permalink: /Recent.html  # What is Perma Link ==> What is shown on the URL, https://sini1919.github.io/[permalink].html 이런식
+#permalink: /Recent.html  # What is Perma Link ==> What is shown on the URL, https://sini1919.github.io/[permalink].html 이런식
 ---